LumingSun/ML4DB-paper-list/README.md

 * A Tutorial on Learned Multi-dimensional Indexes (SIGSPATIAL 2020)
 * Why Are Learned Indexes So Effective?
 (ICML 2020)
 * Learned Indexes for a Google-scale Disk-based Database (arXiv 2020)
+* SIndex: A Scalable Learned Index for String Keys （APSys 2020)
+* XIndex: A Scalable Learned Index for Multicore Data Storage （PPoPP 2020)
 * Tsunami: A Learned Multi-dimensional Index for Correlated Data and Skewed Workloads (VLDB 2021)
 * A Lazy Approach for Efficient Index Learning (2021)
 * The RLR-Tree: A Reinforcement Learning Based R-Tree for Spatial Data (arXiv 2021)